openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

     make load_test_data DATA_FUNCTION=test_data.from_dev_data_v1 DATA_FUNCTION_ARGS=http://domain.org/path/to/file.yaml

 Each data loading function should be executed during the respective IDA's test suite, in order to ensure that it stays functional across schema and code changes.
 This also makes it clear what change triggered failure to load the data, making it much faster to make the appropriate fixes.

+Because the test data doesn't contain primary keys, loading the same data a second time into an environment will usually result in a second copy of the test data being created in it.
+If there is desire for a set of test data that can be updated or reset in an environment in which it already exists, its data loading functions should be deliberately written to be capable of either deleting or updating any data they previously loaded (via known field value lookups, etc.)

 Data Files
 ----------